abdilatifbashir/hero--squad-app/README.md

-## this is app that allows you to recruit a well-balanced team of superheroes
+## this is app that allows you to recruit a well-balanced team of superheroes.
-## Tech Used

 ## Setup and installation
 * Open terminal and type the following commands: